ot-kun/OTMiner/README.md

 - `ADDRESS`

 ## Todos
+Expected valid share with turn on the led on mining slave board
 - ETHernet instead of WiFi (keep power consumption at mininal)
-- 32 ESP C6 mining units on a single PCB
+- 32 ESP C6 mining units on a single PCB (easy to stack more mining slaves)
-- 96 ESP C6 mining units on a single PCB
+- 96 ESP C6 mining units on a single PCB (easy to stack more mining slaves)

 ## Install from website
-** A demo binary with limited use may release for around 60 minutes ** Use [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/) and install binaries on your board.
+~~A demo binary with limited use may release for around 60 minutes~~ unlimited version just for C3 for testing
+Use [https://espressif.github.io/esptool-js/](https://espressif.github.io/esptool-js/) and install binaries on your board.

 ## Supports & Donations
+Really need some funding to continue
 Bitcoin : 1AnNcAMkYaagAW8A3V2gjgbbnpEWuqv7JH